Whether in a large healthcare setting, such as a hospital, or in a smaller practice, the Revenue Cycle Management (RCM) process is very similar.

 Having a good billing team is only the start.
 A good billing team understands the requirements each insurance company sets, has an understanding of correct coding, and has the means to track and even appeal rejected claims.
 According to a study from Medical Group Management Association, around 4% of claims are denied on the first pass, this in turn requires time to understand the reasoning for the denied claim and the skill to appeal such a denial.
 The other side of collections involves direct patient billing for deductibles and co-pays.
 When an office has clearly defined billing policies and payment plans, patients are more likely to comply especially if this information is communicated clearly and upfront.
 For more information on how to communicate with your patients and increase your financial revenue, check out Enter's healthcare billing and collections solutions.

-A revenue cycle professional must like a challenge.
+Revenue cycle professionals love a challenge.
+They are typically highly organized problem solvers who have the willingness to dive deep.
 They often act as gatekeepers who must be in the know and can communicate that knowledge to staff on all levels, including the physicians.
 What kind of knowledge are we talking about?
 Typical responsibilities of a revenue cycle professional include monitoring all steps of the billing cycle and overseeing training and education for staff.
 Someone in this position should be educated in public health, ethics, coding, and accounting, just to mention a few.
 Many professionals attain this position based on experience.
 Education and experience are needed prior to certification.
 The American Association of Healthcare Administrative Management (AAHAM) provides different advancing levels of certification.

 There are various certifications offered by the American Association of Healthcare Administrative Management (AAHAM) The Certified Revenue Cycle Specialist (CRCS) is intended for entry level staff with at least one year of experience and prior education with billing and coding procedures.
 The Certified Revenue Cycle Professional (CRCP), is intended for mid-level personnel in supervisory roles with at least two years of experience or an educational waiver.
 This certification will serve as acknowledgement of their expertise and aid in the advancement of their career.
 The Certified Revenue Cycle Executive (CRCE), is for senior executives looking to further improve their management skills.
 Four years of experience or an educational waiver is required prior to taking the exam.
 Check out their website to see which certification best fits you or your staff.